RichardRuitaoZhang/RNA-Seq-Analysis-Pipeline/README.md

 ### `RData/`

-Contains serialized `.RData` objects for every analysis stage, enabling reproducibility and fast reload.
+Contains serialized `.RData` objects for every functions wrote in `RScripts/`, enabling reproducibility and fast reload.

 ---

-# 📝 Paper Directory
+## 📝 Paper Directory

 Contains published example datasets used for demonstration and validation.